Title : Distinguish Prof.

 AWARDS AND HONORS

-3. Awarded JAFAH Fellowship by the Japan Foundation for Aging and Health, Ministry of Public Health, Japan under the Program for the Invitation of Foreign Scientists to Japanese Institutes, from 06-22 January 2005 to develop collaboration with Japanese researchers.
+• Awarded JAFAH Fellowship by the Japan Foundation for Aging and Health, Ministry of Public Health, Japan under the Program for the Invitation of Foreign Scientists to Japanese Institutes, from 06-22 January 2005 to develop collaboration with Japanese researchers.
 Hosted by the Environmental Science Center, University of Tokyo.
 Visited and presented seminars at the University of Tokyo, University of Yamanashi, UN Center for Regional Development, Kyoto University, Tohoku University, and Tokyo Institute of Technology.

 PROFESSIONAL AFFILIATIONS

-2. Member of the International Water Resources Association (IWRA)
+4. Member, International Water Resources Association (IWRA)

-3. Member of the Asia & Pacific Hydrology and Water Resources (APHW) Association
+5. Member, Asia & Pacific Hydrology and Water Resources (APHW) Association

-4. LM of the Indian Water Resources Society (IWRS)
+6. Life Member, Indian Water Resources Society (IWRS)

-5. LM of the Asian Association for Agricultural Engineering (AAAE)
+7. Life Member, Asian Association for Agricultural Engineering (AAAE)

-6. LM of the Indian Society of Agricultural Engineers (ISAE)
+8. Life Member, Indian Society of Agricultural Engineers (ISAE)

-7. LM of the Indian Association of Soil and Water Conservationists (IASWC)
+9. Life Member, Indian Association of Soil and Water Conservationists (IASWC)

 RESEARCH KEYWORDS